 Service based businesses such as lawyers and real estate agents experience a slowing of revenue in the Christmas period as Australian’s generally don’t buy and sell houses over the new year and are spending time with family and friends on holidays rather than sitting in their lawyers office.

-Tip 1: Worried about irregular Christmas trade?
+Tip 1: Worried about irregular festive season trade?

-This means that if you have a slower trade over the Christmas period you want to go into cash conservation mode as you’ll need to still pay suppliers, your team, rent and any loan repayments however you won’t have the safety net of healthy in-flows of cash like you do at others times of the year.
+This means that if you have a slower trade over the holiday period you want to go into cash conservation mode as you’ll need to still pay suppliers, your team, rent and any loan repayments however you won’t have the safety net of healthy in-flows of cash like you do at others times of the year.

 On the flip side, businesses such as tourism, retail and hospitality will be excited for their boom period.
 Many Australians are on holidays spending big, there’s the mad rush before Christmas to fill stockings and we are all partial to eating and drinking a lot more.